Navigating Snowplow Parenting: The Dangers of Overprotective Parenting and Its Impact

 In conclusion:

-Snowplow parents may think they're helping their kids by removing obstacles that might interfere with the development of their child’s skills such as, independence and problem solving.
+Snowplow parents may think they're helping their kids by removing obstacles that might interfere with the development of their skills such as, independence and problem solving.

 However, despite their good intentions, this could restrict their child's ability to face difficulties on their own in the future, potentially stunting they're growth.